-Condition: The education provider must clearly articulate the mechanisms which ensure that a thorough and effective system of approving and monitoring the negotiated placements is undertaken.
+Condition: The education provider must clearly articulate the mechanisms which ensure that a thorough and effective system of approving and monitoring the negotiated summer placements is undertaken.

-Reason: From the documentation and discussions with the programme team, the visitors noted that students undertake a negotiated placement.
+Reason: From the documentation and discussions with the programme team, the visitors noted that students undertake a negotiated summer placement between years 2 and 3.
 This could be in the students' base hospital but could be, if the student organised it, in a different country.
-During discussions with the programme team, the visitors learnt that the education provider's standard educational audit does not apply to these negotiated placements.
+During discussions with the programme team, the visitors learnt that the education provider's standard educational audit does not apply to these negotiated summer placements.
 The visitors were therefore unsure of the systems used to approve these placements before use and monitor them on an ongoing basis, if it was necessary.
 The visitors would therefore like to receive further documentation which details the mechanisms used.